getamazednow/ims-zosmf-catalog/README.md

 **Common errors**
 * IZUWF0105E   Workflow property file file-name is either not found or cannot be accessed
+  * Typically this error comes from the file not existing at the path given, or the file exists, and chmod needs to be done on this file.

 You can find the z/OSMF documentation at https://www.ibm.com/support/knowledgecenter/search/IBM%20z%2FOS%20Management%20Facility?scope=SSLTBW_2.2.0